techmakerai/Text-To-Speech-On-Raspberry-Pi/README.md

 PYGAME_HIDE_SUPPORT_PROMPT=hide

 ## Install Python and Packages
-You will need to install the following packages to run this code:
+You will need to install the following packages to run the Python scripts in this project:

 ```console
 $ pip install pygame gtts piper-tts